AirVantage/airvantage.github.io/_posts/blog/2013-12-20-airvantage-parse.markdown

 });
 ~~~

-This function basically returns the details of the system matching the "uid" parameter sent in the request.
+This function basically returns the details of the system matching the `uid` parameter sent in the request.

 Deploy your cloud code on Parse.com and then you can call this function (after replacing the placeholders for the application id, the REST API key and the system uid):